Masmiseim36/nxpSDK/boards/evkbimxrt1050/wifi_examples/wifi_iperf/readme.txt

       h  Help (print this menu)
       H  Print extended help
     [net] Initialized TCP/IP networking stack
-    TSF: 0.1201525
-    WLAN is Initialized
-    WLAN Driver Version   : v1.3.r16.p1
+    WLAN Driver Version   : v1.3.r21.p1
-    WLAN Firmware Version : w8977o-V2, RF87XX, FP91, 16.91.10.p83, WPA2_CVE_FIX 1, PVE1
+    WLAN Firmware Version : w8977o-V2, RF87XX, FP91, 16.91.10.p89, WPA2_CVE_FIX 1, PVE_FIX 1

 3. Select the desired mode of operation for WiFi, A - Start Soft AP, c - Connect to External AP (SSID='nxp_mrvl')
 4. Start the JPerf application, using the jperf-2.0.0/jperf.bat batch file.
     It can be downloaded here: https://sourceforge.net/projects/iperf/files/jperf/jperf%202.0.0/jperf-2.0.0.zip/download.
     When using Windows, replace the content of the jperf-2.0.0/bin folder with the files from the following zip: https://iperf.fr/download/windows/iperf-2.0.5b-win32.zip.
     When using Linux, iperf binary version 2.0.5 must be installed separately (possibly using package manager) and present on the     system path.
 5. To run lwIP IPERF in client mode, select "Server" radio button in JPerf and press the [Run iperf!] button.
 6. To run lwIP IPERF in server mode, select "Client radio button and enter the IP address assigned to the board by DHCP as IPv4 address to the "server address" parameter in JPerf.
 7. Enter the desired mode number into the terminal.
 8. If server mode has been selected in the terminal (and client mode in JPerf), press the [Run iperf!] button now.
 9. When the test is finished, the output log of JPerf would be seen like below, where occurrences of the symbol "N" would be replaced by actual measured values.
-    The log will vary depending on the selected mode: bin/iperf.exe -s -P 0 -i 1 -p 5001 -f k
+   The log will vary depending on the selected mode:
+	 bin/iperf.exe -s -P 0 -i 1 -p 5001 -f k
         ------------------------------------------------------------
         Server listening on TCP port 5001
         TCP window size: 85.3 KByte (default)